grafana/grafana-zabbix/docs/sources/reference/alerting.md

 - **Alerting execution engine**
     The alert rules are evaluated in the Grafana backend in a scheduler and query execution engine that is part of core Grafana.
-Only some data soures are supported right now.
+Only some data sources are supported right now.
 They include Graphite, Prometheus, InfluxDB and OpenTSDB.
 - **Alerting visualisations**
     Alerts highlight panels with problems and it can easily be found on the dashboard.